futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "Quick-win collaboration",
       "explanation": "Sharing stems invites new shadows into your workflow and accelerates growth.", "practice": [
-        "Swap stems with a peer in Discord — Exposure to new ideas and workflows accelerates growth.", "Give and receive feedback — Fast feedback loops help you fix issues before they calcify."
+        { "action": "Swap stems with a peer in Discord", "justification": "Exposure to new ideas and workflows accelerates growth." }, { "action": "Give and receive feedback", "justification": "Fast feedback loops help you fix issues before they calcify." }
       ],
       "goal": "Co-produce a two-minute collaboration sketch by day 180", "course_rec": {